Schwartze Mansion: History

 The mansion was built in 1845 by Augustus Jacob Schwartze, a German immigrant who arrived in Baltimore in 1793.
 He was involved in Baltimore's early 19th-century textile industry and in 1809 was a stock investor in the Union Manufacturing Company near Ellicott City, Maryland.
 This was the first manufacturing company to be incorporated in the state and was, for a time, the largest textile mill in the nation.
 He was also president of two insurance companies: the Chesapeake Marine Insurance Company and the American Mutual Marine Insurance Company.
 Schwartze earned a doctorate of medicine in 1829 from Washington Medical College but never practiced in Baltimore.

 In 1830, Augustus' son, Henry Schwartze (1795-1850), acquired 152 acres on the western outskirts of Baltimore.
 The purchase was probably financed by his father's investments, even though Henry was the registered owner.
 Henry and Augustus built the house on the property in 1845, intending for the senior Augustus to live with Henry's wife and children.
-That same year, Henry's six-year-old son laid the cornerstone for the house.
+That same year, Henry's six-year-old son Augustus laid the cornerstone for the house.
 The home reportedly cost $60,000 and featured bricks imported from England.
 Henry had six slaves.
 Henry died suddenly in 1850 at age 55, and his will bequeathed the property to his wife, Sophia (1805-1887), and to his father in trust for his children.

 Twenty-three years later, in October 1868, Henry's daughter, also named Sophia (1845-1932), married C. Irving Ditty (1838-1887), a prominent Baltimore attorney and political campaigner.
 Ditty had served as a Confederate officer during the Civil War with Sophia's brother, Augustus Schwartze (1839-1864).
 In early January 1864, the two friends formed 1st Maryland Cavalry Battalion at their own expense.
 On May 9, 1864, they were engaged in the battle of Beaverdam station in Virginia.
 Augustus was gravely injured and died about a month later in a Union hospital in Washington, D.C.
 Three years after the war, Ditty married his deceased friend's sister, and moved into the house with Sophia and her mother.